luciotato/UglifyLS/README.md

 Most parts of a "translation" from js code to LiteScript code are trivial.

-Here's a side-by-side example of original js-code (left) and the equivalent "translated" LiteScript code (right)
+Here's a side-by-side example of the original UglifyJS parser.js code (left) and the equivalent "translated" LiteScript code (right)

 ![Screenshot](/screenshot/snapshot1.png?raw=true "left: original js, right: translated ls")